Hodder & Lcus Aqueduct Project

 Surveys ahead of the project

 Surveys were completed in advance of the project commencing to advise the design proposals to United Utilities Plc and inform their decisions, methods and mitigation in relation to the ecological value of the area.
-Ecology Services Limited was a Framework consultant until 2010 and undertook a wide range of services including National Vegetation Classification (NVC) surveys, protected species surveys and mitigation works (bat, newt, water vole, otter and bird) as well as environmental assessments including method statements for habitat restoration within protected sites.
+Ecology Services Limited was a Framework consultant and undertook a wide range of services including National Vegetation Classification (NVC) surveys, protected species surveys and mitigation works (bat, newt, water vole, otter and bird) as well as environmental assessments including method statements for habitat restoration within protected sites.